NivranshuB/Pac-Man/README.md

 # Pac-Man
-A basic Pac-Man game written in C++
+A basic Pac-Man game written in C#